magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ## Test case flow {#flow}

 All data required for the test are stored in variations of a data set.
 A `__prepare()` method is run first to prepare entities needed for a whole test.
 Arguments returned by `__prepare()` are available during all test including constraints.
 Further, the method `__inject()` injects data in the test.
 The method `test()` performs all the test steps with the data from the `variation 1`.
 Then, constraints listed in the `variation 1` are run in the order they are listed.
-After that, `tearDown()` "cleans the territory" to be ready for the test next test or variation, if it exists in a data set.
-When a variation fails, the test runs for the next variation in a queue.
+After that, `tearDown()` "cleans the territory" to be ready for the next test or variation.
+When a variation fails, the test launches for the next variation in a queue.

 ![Test case flow diagram]({{site.baseurl}}common/images/mtf_test_case_flow.png)